papivot/pace-docs/PKS Cluster Access.md

 ```

 ##### Contexts
-The contexts section contains an array of context associating the cluster a
+The contexts section contains an array of context associating the cluster and user objects from the above sections.
+An example can be similar to this -

 ```shell
 contexts: